ewheeler/rapidsms-thousand-days/README.rst

 - Arbitrary exploration of patient data
 - API for accessing patient information
 - Simple exporting of data formatted for csv, html, json, R, or SAS
+- A/B and split testing for web views and SMS messages

 Below you will find basic setup instructions for the thousand